ghpalmer/100-days-of-code/log.md

 **Today's Progress**: Forms

 **Thoughts:** Didn't put a lot of work in today.
 Mostly because it's about to be my weekend so I was a bit checked out.
 Will be focusing and making up lost time tomorrow

+### Day 5: July 11, 2020

+**Today's Progress**: HTML Intermediate Section, Intro CSS

+**Thoughts:** I gotta work on making sure I don't just do my coding but also log what I do.
+Besides that tho I feel like I made a lot of solid revisions to the CV project and actually made it a proper one.